 Date of completion: 2018

-The architecture is flexible and forward-looking, with glass facades that allow natural light and views of the parkland.
-The buildings are designed to be earthquake resistant, energy efficient, with sunshades that minimise heat gain and a cooling system that uses chilled water pipes embedded in the concrete ceilings.
-The result is a seamless whole that is both beautiful and functional.
+The architecture design is famous for it’s glass facades (which more infamously had to be marked with post-its to avoid people walking into them when it first opened).
+The glass allows natural light in as well as stunning views of the parkland.
+The building is also world-class designed to be earthquake resistant, energy efficient and an innovative heating and cooling system using chilled water pipes embedded in the concrete ceiling.
+The result is one of Foster & Partner’s biggest accomplishments to date a seamless design that is both beautiful and functional.

 Image Credit: Foster & Partners, Apple